VGP/vgp-tools/README.md

 S <string>     the sequence
 Q <string>     QV scores in single character phred encoding (ASCII 33+q)
 ```
 The core lines are the S lines, and this is the only line type which is required.
+If Q lines are present then the number of Q lines must be the same as the number of S lines.
 If P lines are present for pairing, then the number of S lines must be twice the number of P lines.
-If Q lines are present then the number of Q lines must be the same as the number of S lines.

 The S strings are over the alphabet A, C, G, T.  IUPAC ambiguity codes are not supported.
 Any unsupported code (including N) is turned into an arbitrary letter with by VGP tools, with quality set to 0 if qualities are present.
 DNA strings may be upper or lower case.

-The E line is optional, and will not be used within VGP files to refer to sequences.
-All references are to the index in the file.
-The reason to have an E line is so as to be able to provide a known sequence name when exporting to FASTA or other formats.
-We do not intend to keep names for reads, or assembly contigs.

 The Q lines are optional.
-When present, each symbol of a Q string is an ASCII character as in FASTQ.
+When present, each symbol of a Q string is an ASCII character as encoded in FASTQ.
 So Q strings are over the 94 printable ASCII characters [!-~] and correspond to the range 0 to 93.

-The g lines, if present, must form a partition over the sequences.
-Both the reads in a pair must be in the same partition.
+The g lines are also optional.
+If present they must form a partition over the sequences, that is every S line must be contained in one and only one group.
+If pairs are present then both the reads in a pair must be in the same group.
 We use the g lines both for read groups in primary Illumina data, and for read clouds in 10X Genomics data, where we place the barcode in the group_name field.

 #### Illumina paired reads, .ipr

-This subtype of .seq requires that P lines exist, and that there are no E lines.
-We explicitly force you to remove primary read names - if you are determined to encode them you can have them as extensions at the end of the P record, but these will not be visible to the parser.
+This subtype of .seq requires that P lines exist.

 If group lines are present then they should correspond to sequencing lanes or the equivalent, as in SAM read groups.